MichaelCurrin/learn-to-code/Version control/Git/undo.md

 $ git reset
 ```

-### Revert (add new commit to undo)
+### Revert

-Undo commits.
+Pick a commit to reverse by undoing the changes and creating a new commit.
+This only requires one step.

 This is a good for a public branch, where you want to keep the history and add a new commit which applies the reverse of a particular commit.

 ```bash
 $ git revert <COMMIT>